00001101-xt/paper-reading/docs/papers/Seeing-Voices-and-Hearing-Faces/index.md

 - Training data:
 > **VGGFace** and **VoxCeleb** dataset, VGGFace contains static face images while VoxCeleb contains audio-visual information, 1247 pairs are used(face in VGGFace and audio-face in VoxCeleb).

+- Pre-process

+    - audio:
+    > 1. extract audio from video

+    > 2. read as single channel, and then resample to 16K Hz

+    > 3. Spectrum at size `512 x 300`(3 seconds audio, refer to [a large-scale speaker identification dataset] for details)

+    - face image:
+    > crop and resize to `224 x 224`

 #### NN Architecture

 |3-stream|5-stream|n-stream(dynamic)|